sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-templates.md

 - Permissions: to load application permissions
 - Rights: to load rights

-> [!note] If a discovery file mapping the desired importfile attributes does not exist it is necessary to create it.
+> If a discovery file mapping the desired importfile attributes does not exist it is necessary to create it.

-### Account
+#### Account

 To create an account mapping go to the **Mapping** tab and add a mapping of type **Account**.